uwcartlab/webmapping/Chapter11/readme.md

             .text('{"stroke": "none", "stroke-width": "0px"}');

 In Example 2.3, note that each style descriptor string adheres to a JSON format (lines 3 and 9).
 This makes the information easier to parse in the `dehighlight()` function.
 Be aware that JSON formatting uses even stricter syntax than regular JavaScript: each property and value _must_ be encased by _double-quotes_.
-The JSON parser will fail if single quotes are used, if necessary quotes are left our, or if there are excess or missing punctuation marks.
+The JSON parser will fail if single quotes are used, if necessary quotes are left out, or if there are excess or missing punctuation marks.

 Using the inspector, we can see that each `<path>` element and each `<rect>` element now have child `<desc>` elements with our pseudo-object string (Figure 2.2).